rtcharity/resources.eahub.org/content/learn/glossary.md

 # D

-<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/decision-theory">Decision theory</a> - The study of how to choose actions or strategies that combine your views about the world with what you value.
+<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/decision-theory">Decision theory</a> - The study of how to rationally choose actions or strategies based on your beliefs about the world and what you value.

 <a target="_blank" href="https://www.effectivealtruism.org/articles/crucial-considerations-and-wise-philanthropy-nick-bostrom/#should-i-vote-in-the-national-election">Deliberation ladder</a> - A sequence of [crucial considerations](#crucial) regarding the same high-level subgoal, where the considerations hold in opposing directions.
 E.g., when asking the question “should I vote?”, your ladder could consist of “yes, I want to put a good politician in office”, “but my vote is unlikely to make a difference”, “but it could be a close election then I should vote”, “but if it is close then perhaps the candidates are of similar quality”, etc.